-Cooking with Gluten Free Maseca Corn Flour
+Cooking with Gluten Free Maseca Masa Harina

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Of all the grains that I’m glad that are gluten free, corn ranks at the top of the list.
-Which makes gluten free Maseca corn masa flour one of my favorite kitchen staples.
+Which makes gluten free Maseca corn masa harina one of my favorite kitchen staples.
 You can use it to make tortillas, of course, but also huaraches and more!

 Gluten Free Maseca corn flour Mortar and Pestle (1)

-Is Maseca Corn Masa Flour Gluten Free?
+Is Maseca Masa Harina Gluten Free?

-When I first wrote this post in 2014, Maseca corn masa flour was certified gluten-free through GFCO.
+When I first wrote this post in 2014, Maseca masa harina was certified gluten-free through GFCO.
 However, Maseca no longer participates in this seal program.
 I emailed the company, asking about their testing procedures.
 The Quality Director called me personally to describe their manufacturing processes.
 All Maseca products are ground and packaged in a facility where no other grains are processed.

 They train their farmers on how to keep all of their crops separate.
 In addition, Maseca tests grains coming into the facility prior to grinding, as well as testing finished products weekly.
 They also yearly send samples of their products to a lab in Nebraska for independent testing.
 While it may no longer bear the GFCO logo, I feel safe eating it and sharing it with others.